Work samples

 Kingdom, Lillian Jacobson, Oil on canvas, 36” x 48”, 2024.

-This painting is about observing the world from a slight distance.
+This painting is about observing the world from whatever distance you need to feel safe.
 The lush green around him contrasts with the cooler tones and the bare trees on his face, showing that divide between the outer world and his inner space.
-There is peace in creating your own kingdom—a space where you’re still grounded in the space around you, but in control of your own energy.
+There is peace in creating your own kingdom—a space where you’re still grounded in the space around you, but in control of your own energy and peace.

 Available for Purchase